Decoding in the presence of ISI without interleaving -- ORBGRAND-AI: ORBGRAND-AI

 \subsection{ORBGRAND}

 ORBGRAND is a soft detection variant of GRAND.
 Given an ordered list of bit reliabilities by a soft demapper, ORBGRAND uses a linear approximation of the reliability curve to turn the problem of finding a decreasing likelihood guesswork function into generating binary sequences in increasing order of logistic weight \cite{duffy22ORBGRAND}.
 This sequence, in addition to the reliability order, is then used to produce the noise realizations.
 A multi-line approximation of the reliability curve has been investigated too \cite{duffy22ORBGRAND}.
-In generating binary sequences in increasing order of logistic weight as well as demapping, ORBGRAND assumes independent bits and thus relies on interleaving.
+During the demapping and the generation of binary query sequences in increasing order of logistic weight, ORBGRAND assumes independent bits and thus relies on interleaving.
 Generating sequences in increasing logistic weight order may be done using the landslide algorithm \cite{duffy22ORBGRAND,riaz2024sub}.
 In general, ORBGRAND is well-suited to efficient implementation in hardware, eg. \cite{abbas2022high,condo2022fixed, Riaz23, xiao2023low,riaz2024sub}.